 The sculptures by Bernini and Canovas found in each hall make the visit to this museum even more special.

 The Galleria Borghese is one of the best museums in the world.
-It will marvel visitors of all ages and making space in your itinerary is a definite must.
+It will marvel visitors of all ages and making space in your itinerary to visit it is a definite must.

 Since this museum is extremely popular, booking in advance is mandatory and only those with a pre-paid admissions ticket will be let in.
 Reserving a ticket can be done online or by phone.
 We recommend booking a few days in advance to make sure the tickets aren’t sold out.